State lawmaker charged with DUI

 HARRISBURG, Pa.
-(WHTM) – A Pennsylvania state representative is facing DUI charges, despite his blood alcohol level being below the legal limit.
+(WHTM) – A Pennsylvania state representative is facing DUI charges despite his blood-alcohol level testing below the legal limit.

-Representative Brandon Markosek was pulled over in Cumberland County for speeding in September.
+State Rep. Brandon Markosek was pulled over in Wormleysburg for speeding in September.

 According to the criminal complaint, Markosek told police he had two drinks at a nearby restaurant and was charged, despite his blood alcohol level being at .058%.